-When building a business, organisations collect massive amounts of data.
+When building a business, organizations collect massive amounts of data.
 From user behavior to pages visited.
 From time spent on an app to the number of downloads in a particular location.
 Data has become the most valuable commodity in the digital era.
 Collecting and understanding such data can give businesses invaluable information about their products or services, and what they can do to improve them.
-However, before business owners & managers can make critical observations, it’s crucial to understand the differences between the two significant types of information— qualitative and quantitative data.
+However, before business owners & managers can make critical observations, it’s crucial to understand the differences between the two significant types of information? qualitative and quantitative data.

 As social and emotional animals, human’s purchasing and buying decisions are made based on feelings more than anything else